david-martin/proposals/metrics/default-mobile-app-metrics.md

 - Identify individual devices or users in metrics events (bonus)

-- Registering of user-defined metrics and logs (not prioritized; just keep in mind)
+- Registering of user-defined metrics and logs (not prioritized; just kept in mind)

 - Provide mobile app developers with an easy to use SDK to connect easily and securely to the metrics service (separate epic/proposal)